 If a language doesn't require a

-at the end of a statement, like Python, Scala, etc. it's the responsibility of the parser to figure out where that statement ends.
+';'at the end of a statement, like Python, Scala, etc. it's the responsibility of the parser to figure out where that statement ends.
 In some cases, however, it is not a trivial problem.
-Is the following snippet a function call likefoo(bar);
+Is the following snippet a function call likefoo(bar);or two separate expressions likefoo; (bar)?foo (bar)Python treats every

 The grammar is updated such that statements are only allowed inside blocks and every block is allowed to contain 0 or more statements.